simple-restricted-token/ERC-1404/README.md

 ### Support for Branded Standards

 Integrate one standard for global adoption while meeting your compliance requirements.
 Supports branded standards like Polymath's ST-20 or Harbor's R-Token.
 See [examples](https://github.com/simple-restricted-token/simple-restricted-token/tree/master/contracts/examples/other-standards) here.

+## Commonly Implemented Features

+* Ability to Revoke and Reassign
+* Ability to Create Multiple Lists
+* Ability to Freeze a Token
+* Ability to Approve or Reject a Transaction

 ## Built With The Ecosystem In Mind